 June is possibly my favourite month.
-Aside from being my birthday month (28 this year!), it also means 30 Days Wild — a celebration of British wildlife!
+Aside from being my birthday month, it also means 30 Days Wild — a celebration of British wildlife!

 Every day for the last month, I’ve been taking on the Wildlife Trust’s challenge; to do something ‘wild’ each day in June.
 This has meant discovering some wonderful places; including WildlifeTrust‘s Tewin Orchard, Woodland Trust‘s Heartwood Forest (Hertfordshire), Suffolk Wildlife Trust‘s Lackford Lakes and RSPB Minsmere Nature Reserve (Suffolk).
 I even had the honour of judging a photography competition at British Trust for Ornithology‘s Nunnery Lakes Reserve (Norfolk).